lybird300/lybird300.github.io/_posts/2015-05-01-inspect-big-data.md

 Print the number of characters in a specific line (e.g., the first line) of a file
 <pre><code>awk 'NR==1{ print length($0); }' FILENAME</code></pre>
 Count the number of specific characters in a line
 <pre><code></code></pre>

+If you know the structure of a big file, instead of loading / reading the entire file, you could split it into smaller chunks with the split command.
 <h2>References</h2>
 <ul>
 <li><a href="http://www.cureffi.org/2014/01/15/running-r-batch-mode-linux/">Running R in batch mode on Linux</a></li>